How to start travel blog? Have you ever thought about it? I bet you did many times?

 #7 Create your most important pages: About and Contact

 Remember that you cannot stay anonymous these days to achieve success.
 Over time you need to create your brand and be recognized by a broader audience.

 When you just created a blog, a good starting point is two pages: About and Contact.

 Create About page

 About page is very important.
 People who visit your blog (your potential customers), will often navigate to your about page to see who you are.
-If you provide tips and advises in your posts it is essential to have a connection with your readers and the first thing to achieve that is through the about page.
+If you provide tips and advice in your posts it is essential to have a connection with your readers and the first thing to achieve that is through the about page.

 Create Contact page

 Contact page can be as simple as the one below.
-However once you grow your website you will add more details.
+However, once you grow your website, you will add more details.